Childbirth in Trinidad and Tobago: Pre-natal care

 95.7% of pregnant women have at least 1 prenatal care visit.
 These visits most commonly occur at the woman's local clinic.
 Diabetes and high blood pressure are two of the more serious conditions for pregnant women in Trinidad and Tobago.
 Often, if women do not have an antenatal visit early enough in their pregnancy, these conditions can be missed, leading to complications during birth.
 The biggest challenge for prenatal health is maintaining a healthy diet.
 Caribbean cuisine is mostly highly seasoned, with a high salt content, and, along with the common practice of frying and high saturated fat, this contributes to poor management of diabetes and increased risk of high blood pressure.

 For treatment of their diabetes and high blood pressure, during pregnancy or otherwise, Trinidadians and Tobagonians often view traditional Caribbean medicine as complementary to prescribed medicines.
 For example, one study found the following plants used among half of Caribbean respondents for diabetes: cerasse/noni/caraili/bitter melon (Momordica charantia), cinnamon bark and pills (Cinnamomum verum), mauby bark (Colubrina arborescens), aloe (Aloe vera, Aloe barbadensis), bush tea (unspecified medicinal plants) and celery (Apium graveolens).
 Cucumber (Cucumis sativus), garlic (Allium sativum), and tamarind leaf (Tamarindus indica) were also used to control high blood pressure.
 These plants were crushed, liquefied, and consumed cold or steeped as a brewed tea.
 Momordica charantia was the most popular botanical that participants used to treat type 2 diabetes.

 Traditional medicine

 Traditional medicine is also used for childbirth and infertility.
-One study, which conducted interviews with Trinidadians over a four-year period from 1996-2000, found the use of the following plants for childbirth and infertility: Mimosa pudica, Ruta graveolens, Abelmoschus moschatus, Chamaesyce hirta, Cola nitida, Ambrosia cumanenesis, Pilea microphylla, Eryngium foetidum, Aristolochia rugosa, Aristolochia trilobata, Coleus aromaticus, Laportea aestuans and Vetiveria zizanioides.
+One study, which conducted interviews with Trinidadians over a four-year period from 1996 to 2000, found the use of the following plants for childbirth and infertility: Mimosa pudica, Ruta graveolens, Abelmoschus moschatus, Chamaesyce hirta, Cola nitida, Ambrosia cumanenesis, Pilea microphylla, Eryngium foetidum, Aristolochia rugosa, Aristolochia trilobata, Coleus aromaticus, Laportea aestuans and Vetiveria zizanioides.